-Councilor Ronald Trujillo was first elected to the Governing Body in March 2006 and was re-elected without opposition in March 2010 to represent District 4 in his second four-year term.
+Councilor Ronald Trujillo was first elected to the Governing Body in March 2006 and was re-elected without opposition in March 2010 and in 2014 to represent District 4.
+He is in his third four-year term.

 Councilor Trujillo serves on these committees:

-- Public Works/CIP & Land Use Committee - Member
+- Public Works/CIP & Land Use Committee - Chair